redwoodjs/redwood/docs/docs/auth/custom.md

 Ok, that's it for the client.
 At this point, you could update some of the TS interfaces, but we'll leave that to you and press on with the integration.
-Now we have to tell the `useAuth` hook about the client we just made so that the rest of Redwood, like the router, works.
+Now we have create the `useAuth` hook using the client we just made so that the rest of Redwood, like the router, works.
-Scroll down a little more to `createAuthImplementation`:
+Scroll down a little more to the `createAuthImplementation` function:

 ```ts title="web/src/auth.ts"
 // This is where most of the integration work will take place.
 You should keep